01 of 08

 When synthetic or man-made fibers appeared in the market place, they changed the face of fashion and, in turn, laundry care.
-Gone were the days of cotton and linen that could be cleaned with hot water and strong soaps.
+Gone were the days of cotton and linen that could be cleaned with hot water and strong soaps and required ironing.

-Most man-made fibers are strong and durable but each has its own stain removal and laundry requirements.
+Most man-made fibers are strong and durable but each has its own specific stain removal and laundry care requirements.

 Acetate Care and Stain Removal

 Acetate and the triacetate fabrics that followed are one of the earliest man-made fibers in the United States.
 While often used as a substitute for silk in less expensive garments, care must be used when washing and treating acetate for stains.

 Acetate fabric dissolves in acetone or fingernail polish remover and triacetate and modacrylic fabrics can also be damaged by acetone or paint thinner.

 Acrylic fibers are one of the few synthetic fibers that have an uneven surface when manufacturing is complete.
 The fibers can be cut into short lengths and spun into threads that resemble natural fibers.
 They produce a fabric that drapes well and has a silky feel.

 Acrylic fabric is everywhere from sweaters to socks to luggage.
 The fibers are durable and tough but they easily attract oil stains that need a bit of extra care to remove.

 Nylon Care and Stain Removal